naavyas/naavyas/README.md

 - 👋 Hi, I’m @naavyas
-- 👀 I’m interested in reading, art
+- 👀 I’m interested in reading and art
-- 🌱 I’m currently learning Scratch, python and java through the Harvard CS50 course.
+- 🌱 I’m currently learning language C , python and java through the Harvard CS50 course.
 - 📫 You can reach out to me through this platform.
+On the look out for interesting Courses.

 <!---
 naavyas/naavyas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.